ET is characterized by1:

 ET may be difficult to diagnose

-Diagnosing ET may be difficult because of its similarity to other myeloproliferative neoplasms (MPNs), and misdiagnosis can have an impact on patient outcomes.3,4
+Diagnosing ET may be difficult because of its similarity to other MPNs, and misdiagnosis can have an impact on patient outcomes.3,4

-The International Working Group for MPN Research and Treatment (IWG-WRT) subjected 1104 cases of locally diagnosed ET to review by a central laboratory.
-The laboratory determined that 891 of the cases met the World Health Organization (WHO) criteria for ET, but 213 did not.
-They classified these cases as early/prefibrotic myelofibrosis (MF).4
+The IWG-MRT subjected 1104 cases of locally diagnosed ET to review by a central laboratory.
+The laboratory determined that 891 of the cases met the WHO criteria for ET, but 213 did not.
+They classified most of these cases as early/prefibrotic MF.3

 Performing an accurate bone marrow biopsy for the differential diagnosis of ET from early/prefibrotic MF is important.